BlassGO/LetsGO_request/launch/users/Recovery_VolumeUp_Action/GUIDE.md

    ```
 1. Install the modified ZIP through Recovery.

-    *Note: This method only applies to Recovery installations, as Magisk/KSU installations typically do not retain the original ZIP name.*{.remark}
+This method only applies to Recovery installations, as Magisk/KSU installations typically do not retain the original ZIP name.{.remark}

 ### Editing the ZIP
 To change the configs for all installation methods (including Magisk/KSU):